texstudio-org/texstudio/utilities/manual/source/editing.md

 ### KeyVal completion
-TexStudio knows the possible keys and values for a number of commands.
+TeXstudio knows the possible keys and values for a number of commands.
 The completer opens automatically when entering keys or pressing `,` to start the next key.
 It also treats length specifially to offer only these when appropriate.